 - Most universities offer bursaries.
 They all have their own criteria and you apply directly to them, so go to your university website or talk to your student support service for information

-- You may be eligible for income support
+- You may be eligible for income support.
+Find out more about income support here.

 - If you have children you can apply for a childcare grant or the parents learning allowance

-- People with a disability, health problem, or learning difficulties (like dyslexia) can get a Disabled Student’s Allowance
+- People with a disability, health problem, or learning difficulties (like dyslexia) can get a Disabled Student’s Allowance.
+Find out more about money for disabled students in further education here.

 Will all of these loans and grants cover everything?

 A lot of students struggle with money.
 Especially if the Bank-of-Mum-and-Dad doesn’t have the money (or the inclination) to help you out.
 You’ll need to think about other ways of covering your living costs.
-Our articles on how much it costs to be a student and minimising your debt will get you started.
+These articles on how much it costs to be a student and minimising your debt should help to get you started.

 If you need further support on this, give us a call on 0808 808 4994.
 We’re unable to give specific money advice but can guide you to the best places for expert support.